 In accordance with the Adrian College mission statement of pursuing truth and dignity of all people, the Department of Theatre and Dance through a community of scholarship and artistry offers opportunities to study the creativity of humanity via the context of a liberal arts environment.
 Knowledge of and appreciation for the art of theatre and dance are important aspects in a society that wishes to maintain its culture, consciousness, and compassion.
-While seeking a balance between theoretical and applied material, the department of theatre and dance creatively engages students who are able to establish connections in many disciplines through their own means of personal expression.
+While seeking a balance between theoretical and applied material, the department of theatre and dance creatively engages students to establish connections in many disciplines through their own means of personal expression.

-The Department of Theatre and Dance believes the study of the performing arts embodies interpersonal connectivity by fostering skills required of critical evaluation of literature, history, and theory, cultivating collaborative production skills, and offering public performance opportunities.
-A major in theatre prepares a student for graduate study in theatre as well as providing the foundation for a variety of careers in the performing arts.
+The Department of Theatre and Dance believes the study of the performing arts embodies interpersonal connectivity by fostering skills required of critical evaluation of literature, history, and theory.
+The Department of Theatre and Dance focuses on the development of collaboration, analytical thinking, professionalism, technique, and establishing meaning and value.
+A major in theatre prepares a student for graduate study in theatre as well as providing the foundation for a variety of careers in the performing arts and many other fields.